PowerISO can create bootable USB drive for Linux. You can then

 bootable USB drive has been created successfully.

-Step 2: Configuring the BIOS
+Step 2: Configure the BIOS to boot from the USB drive

 You should now reboot and go into the BIOS configuration to